 We’re moving to club 10 on this journey, so a few bookmarks for previous teams might be helpful.
-Feel free to begin the Aventuras Américas journey at the job hunt stage, club 1 Puerto Montt, club 2 Universidad Católica, club 3 New York Red Bulls, club 4 River Plate Montevideo, club 5 América de Cali, club 6 Alianza Lima, club 7 Puebla FC, club 8 Palmeiras, club 9 FC Edmonton and club 10 Newell’s Old Boys.
+Feel free to begin the Aventuras Américas journey at the job hunt stage, club 1 Puerto Montt, club 2 Universidad Católica, club 3 New York Red Bulls, club 4 River Plate Montevideo, club 5 América de Cali, club 6 Alianza Lima, club 7 Puebla FC, club 8 Palmeiras and club 9 FC Edmonton.

 In early November 2037, Robinho Lazaró boarded the first flight out of Edmonton back home to Colombia.
 He took his mind off football for a few days while enjoying his mother’s delicious homemade food.